 Many thanks for all your questions for Francesco Starace, chief executive of Enel Green Power.
 His answers will appear on this site on Friday, March 25th.

-The FT’s Analysis page is all about nuclear power, so to accompany it we have created an interactive map (running on Google fusion tables), with the location of every reactor in the world.
+The FT’s analysis page is all about nuclear power, so to accompany it we have managed to create an interactive map (using Google fusion tables), with the location of every reactor in the world.
 Zoom in, and click on the dots to see details.
 Read more